 If a grantee becomes aware of a health or safety issue related to the participant, including unsafe accommodations, the grantee must report the issue to the appropriate authorities.
 Grantees are expected to comply with all applicable laws.
 If a participant's actions pose a health or safety risk to that participant or another person, the grantee must notify the police or another appropriate authority.
-Once the appropriate authority has been alerted, the grantee should notify the SSVF Program Office about a critical incident involving a participant as soon as possible, but within a timeframe not to exceed 48 hours after the grantee has been made aware of the situation.
-Critical incidents include, but are not limited to, death, attempted or completed suicide, arrests for violent crimes, an assault on program staff, or inappropriate staff involvement.
+Once the appropriate authority has been alerted, the grantee should notify the SSVF Program Office about any serious critical incident involving a participant as soon as possible, but within a timeframe not to exceed 48 hours after the grantee has been made aware of the situation.
+Critical incidents include, but are not limited to, unexpected death not due to natural causes, Veteran suicide, participant assault on program staff, and inappropriate staff involvement.